FAQs

 Why it matters

 This issue is a multifaceted one.
-There will need to be improvements on a variety of factors to make a difference in production, logistics, and distribution across the food, energy, and critical materials sectors, as well as addressing transportation bottlenecks.
+There will need to be improvements on a variety of factors to make a difference in production, logistics, and distribution across the food, energy, and critical minerals sectors, as well as addressing transportation bottlenecks.

 As these concerns weigh on the minds of decision-makers across government and industry, we need to sharpen our analytical thinking.